Table Service Dining

 - Columbia Harbor House in the MK: GF fried chicken and French fries, GF macaroni and cheese, big GF chocolate chip cookie (packaged) for dessert.

-- Flaming Tree BBQ in AK: EXCELLENT GF dining!
+- Flame Tree BBQ in AK: EXCELLENT GF dining!
 Either the ribs or chicken meal are GF, with baked beans and cole slaw (they use a corn-based starch).
 GF prepackaged brownie for dessert. **This was by far the quickest counter service meal…perhaps because no french-fries were involved?)

 - Le Cellier in Canada in Epcot: EXCELLENT GF dining!
 Any steaks were suitable, but the chef recommended the 14 oz NY Strip Steak or the 16 oz Kansas City Strip Steak (because the accompanying sides were GF).
 The KC Strip was excellent, with a side of delicious cream cheese mashed potatoes.
 GF rolls were provided instead of the regular breadsticks.
 And the best…Crème Brulee for dessert!